 - The results of ARRC’s Residential Adjustable Rate Mortgages Consultation were released on November 15th, covering fallback language.
 The GSEs will update their uniform ARM notes in Q1, 2020 to reflect the use of ARRC recommended language.

 - This legacy LIBOR transition of cash products commences with major participants’ Syndicated Loans (small group of bank participants making decisions, deal by deal), Bi-Lateral Loans (bank and client agreements), Cross-Currency Swaps and Mortgages.

-- The FCA has pointed wholesale Syndicated Loans to a SONIA, overnight, compounding, in arrears, benchmark.
+- The FCA has pointed wholesale Syndicated Loans to SONIA, overnight, compounding, in arrears.

-- The Derivatives momentum that encourages transitioning cash products, to ensure a matched RFR basis, may make any discussion about a new forward rate largely redundant, (and the proposed forward rate is backward starting anyway.)
+- The Derivatives momentum into transitioning cash products on a matched RFR basis may make any new forward rate largely redundant, (and the proposed forward rate is backward starting anyway.)

-- Many institutions will make the decision that aligning above mentioned risks between the cash products and hedging derivative may be more important than the perfect readiness of systems, policies, procedures.
+- Many will make the decision that aligning above mentioned risks between cash and hedging derivative may be more important than perfect readiness of systems, policies, procedures.

-- Portfolios and deals will transition at a steady pace throughout the remainder of 2020 and 2021.
+- Portfolios and deals transition on a steady pace throughout the remainder of 2020 and 2021.

-- The use of excel spreadsheets as fit-for-purpose workarounds becomes prevalent again, as internal and external systems will not yet be ready for full implementation.
+- The use of excel spreadsheets as fit-for-purpose workarounds becomes prevalent again, as internal and external systems not yet ready for full implementation.

-- Securitizations, certain consumer products, Credit Cards, Student Loans will lag in their legacy transition due to end-owner and end-user issues.
+- Securitizations, certain consumer products, Credit Cards, Student Loans will lag due to end-owner and end-user issues.

 - After 2021 LIBOR will probably still exist but not be considered a Benchmark.
-Neither will the other alternative ‘rates’, and ‘indices.’
+Neither will other alternative ‘rates.’